remla2025-team9/operation/docs/updated_extension.md

 The script will fully and safely automate all changes to the system's `hosts` file.

-1.  **It Finds the Right IP Address Automatically:** The script will automatically detect the correct IP address for the local cluster.
+1.  **It finds the right IP address automatically:** The script will automatically detect the correct IP address for the local cluster.
 This removes the need for developers to manually copy and paste it, a common source of mistakes.
-2.  **It Makes Clean and Reversible Updates:** Instead of just adding new lines to the `hosts` file—which can lead to clutter and future conflicts—the script will work more cleanly.
+2.  **It makes clean and reversible updates:** Instead of just adding new lines to the `hosts` file—which can lead to clutter and future conflicts—the script will work more cleanly.
 It will first remove any old entries related to our project before adding the correct new ones.
 When the environment is removed with `make clean`, these entries will be deleted automatically, leaving the system as it was before.

 While this step will still require administrative permission, all the complex and risky logic is now handled by a tested, reliable script.
 This eliminates the risk of human error and frees the developer from worrying about the details.

-## The new developer workflow
+## The New Developer Workflow

 The most effective way to understand the impact of this change is to compare the developer's journey before and after its implementation.
 The difference is a move from a long, fragile procedure to a simple, reliable one.

-### **Before: The Old, Manual Process**
+### **Before: The old, manual process**

 A developer setting up the project for the first time had to follow a precise and unforgiving sequence of steps.
 This journey was filled with opportunities for error: